There are currently 43 surgeons and 21 anaesthetists providing services from Grace Hospital.

 - Otolaryngology (ear nose & throat): specialises in the diagnosis and treatment of ear, nose, throat and head and neck disorders.

-- Plastics: the correction or restoration of form and function.
+- Plastic surgery: the correction or restoration of form and function.

 - Radiology: utilises imaging technologies like x-rays, CT scans, and MRIs to diagnose diseases.